-- Broad base of projects in Peru, Nevada and Yukon; - Flexibility to acquire new projects in the Americas as opportunities arise: - Management team proficient at leveraging early stage exploration with junior and major company partners; and - Tight share structure backed by several strategic shareholder groups.
+- Broad base of projects in Peru, Nevada and Yukon; - Flexibility to acquire new projects in the Americas as opportunities arise; - Management team proficient at leveraging early stage exploration with junior and major company partners; and - Tight share structure backed by several strategic shareholder groups.

 In conjunction with the Arrangement, Alianza raised \$750,000 by way of a financing ("Financing") and issued 3 million subscription receipts at a price of \$0.25 each (the "Subscription Receipts").
-Upon closing of the Arrangement, each Subscription Receipt automatically converted into units consisting of one Alianza common share on a post-consolidation basis ("Alianza Share") and one Alianza common share purchase warrant on a post-consolidation basis ("Alianza Warrant"), with each Alianza Warrant allowing the holder to buy one additional Alianza Share at a price of \$0.40 for a period of 3 years.
+Upon closing of the Arrangement, each Subscription Receipt automatically converted into units consisting of one Alianza common share on a post-consolidation basis ("Alianza Share") and one Alianza Common share purchase warrant on a post-consolidation basis ("Alianza Warrant"), with each Alianza Warrant allowing the holder to buy one additional Alianza Share at a price of \$0.40 for a period of 3 years.

-On February 17, 2017, the Company announced that it is arranging a financing by way of a private placement of 5 million units ("Unit") at a price of \$0.10 per Unit.
-Each Unit consists of one common share and one non-transferrable warrant.
-Each warrant entitles the holder to acquire an additional common share for a period of 4 year at a price of \$0.15.
-In addition, the Company is proposing to settle a debt owing to its largest shareholder, Pacific Opportunity Capital Ltd. ("Pacific") in the amount of \$300,000 for a 2 million common shares at a price of \$0.15 per common share.
-This will require shareholder approval at the Company's next Shareholder's meeting on February 29, 2016.

-Pacific is arranging for 500,000 shares of the proposed debt settlement shares to be set aside in a Bonus Pool to be granted based on the successful completion of certain milestones relating to the execution of the Company's joint venture business model.
+On March 2, 2016, the Company settled a debt owing to its largest shareholder, Pacific Opportunity Capital Ltd. ("Pacific") in the amount of \$300,000 for a 2 million common shares at a price of \$0.15 per common share.
+Pacific has arranged for 500,000 of these debt settlement shares to be set aside in a Bonus Pool to be granted to the management based on the successful completion of certain milestones relating to the execution of the Company's joint venture business model.